oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/kubernetes-labs.md

 This module looks at the traffic split capability in the service mesh implementations to see how it can be used for testing purposes, for example injecting faults to do some chaos engineering and test out the overall environment.

-This module also used the traffic split capability of the service mesh to show how you can do a canary deployment
+This module also uses the traffic split capability of the service mesh to explain how you can use a service mesh to do a canary deployment

 [Exploring what you can do with a service mesh traffic splits](service-mesh/linkerd-exploring-traffic-splits.md)